nkuwangfeng/encoder_imu_ekf_ros/README.md

 Edit noise parameters in code file as necessary.
 Will move all parameters to launch file soon.
 Takes 5 seconds to initialize IMU orientation.

 *********NOTE************
 More sensors can be added given you can add a subscriber, derive the necessary measurement and noise matrices, and finally call the general 'ekf' function.
 We will be adding a sun-sensor onto our rover shortly.
-Will add a writeup of theoretical derivation later.
+Theoretical derivation is in Derivation.pdf.

 Derivation was done following: Aided Navigation: GPS with High Rate Sensors' by Jay A. Farrell, chapter 10.